bbauska/LFS173x/README.md

 -   A summary about the differences between AIP 1.0 and AIP 2.0.

-## The Aries Project GitHub Repository {#the-aries-project-github-repository .unnumbered}
+## The Aries Project GitHub Repository

 The concepts and features that make up the Aries project are documented in the Hyperledger aries-rfcs GitHub repository.
 RFC stands for